 Since 2012, Bernie’s Book Bank has hosted the annual Book Lovers’ Lunch – North Shore benefit to support its mission to increase book ownership among at-risk children throughout Chicagoland.
 In 2018, Book Lovers’ Breakfast – North Shore was added to allow more people the opportunity to attend this popular event.

 Book Lovers’ Events guests enjoy a delicious meal while hearing from a featured author and learning more about the mission of Bernie’s Book Bank.

 Interested in attending a Book Lovers’ Events benefit?
-Save the day for the 8th Annual Book Lovers’ Lunch and 2nd Annual Book Lovers’ Breakfast –
+Stay tuned for the 9th Annual Book Lovers’ Lunch and 3rd Annual Book Lovers’ Breakfast in 2020. –

 Bernie’s Book Bank is proud to host an esteemed author each year as the Book Lovers’ Events keynote speaker.
 View the full list of previous featured authors here –